MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-workspaces-workspace-level-planning.md

 How to organize workspaces is one of the most important aspects of workspace planning.

-Different business units and departments may use workspaces slightly differently depending on their collaboration requirements.
+Different business units and departments might use workspaces slightly differently depending on their collaboration requirements.
 When you need a new workspace, we recommend that you consider the factors described in this section.

 ### Workspace subject and scope

 The following options present some suggestions about how you can organize workspaces by subject and scope.

-In some cases, you may already have some useful [groups](/azure/active-directory/fundamentals/new-name) established in Microsoft Entra ID ([previously known as Azure Active Directory](/azure/active-directory/fundamentals/new-name)).
+In some cases, you might already have some useful [groups](/azure/active-directory/fundamentals/new-name) established in Microsoft Entra ID ([previously known as Azure Active Directory](/azure/active-directory/fundamentals/new-name)).
 You can then use them to manage access to resources for the defined subject area and scope.
 However, you might need to create some new groups to suit this purpose.
 See the [workspace access](#workspace-access) section below for considerations.

 #### Option 1: Workspace per subject area or project